 'The wetlands are also home to recovering populations of the threatened Southern bell frog, whose numbers are now on the increase following many years of strategic flow management.

 'With the endorsement of the Murrumbidgee EWAG, work is underway to assess the role of return flows in the North Redbank system.'

-In the Murrumbidgee valley, sources of water for the environment include three allowances established under the Water Sharing Plan for the Murrumbidgee Regulated River Water Source 2016, adaptive environmental water held by the Office of Environment and Heritage (OEH) and allocations made available from entitlements held by the Commonwealth Environmental Water Office.
+In the Murrumbidgee valley, sources of water for the environment include three allowances established under the Water Sharing Plan for the Murrumbidgee Regulated River Water Source 2016, adaptive environmental water held by the Department of Planning, Industry and Environment (former Office of Environment and Heritage (OEH)) and allocations made available from entitlements held by the Commonwealth Environmental Water Office.

 The Murrumbidgee EWAG is made up of representatives from

 - NSW Local Land Services (Riverina)

 - the Aboriginal community